Alberto2402/Netflix-Data-Analysis/README.md

 # Netflix-Data-Analysis
 An interactive dashboard analyzing Netflix movies and TV shows using Tableau

-# Netflix-Data-Analysis
-an interactive dashboard analyzing Netflix movies and TV shows using Tableau

 ## 🔍 Project Overview
 This project presents an interactive **Netflix Movies & TV Shows Analysis Dashboard**, built using **Power BI**/**Tableau**.
 The dashboard provides insights into Netflix's content library, helping to visualize trends, genre distributions, ratings, and geographical representation of movies and TV shows.